-- Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct, the role and identity of the Designated Safeguarding Lead (DSL) and deputies the behaviour policy, the online safety policy which includes the expectations, applicable roles and responsibilities in relation to filtering and monitoring,]. - The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - The process for making referrals to local children's social care/ external authorities and for assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe.
+• Our systems which support safeguarding, including this child protection and safeguarding policy, the staff [insert as appropriate here: behaviour policy/code of conduct], the role and identity of the Designated Safeguarding Lead (DSL) and [deputy/deputies], the behaviour policy, [insert if you have a standalone online safety policy: the online safety policy/if you do not have a standalone policy, insert: online safety which includes the expectations, applicable roles and responsibilities in relation to filtering and monitoring,].

-- The fact that children can be at risk of harm inside and outside of their home, at school and online. - What to look for to identify children who need help or protection b.
+- The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - The process for making referrals to local children's social care/ external authorities and for assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, radicalisation and serious violence. - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe. - The fact that children can be at risk of harm inside and outside of their home, at school and online. - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBTQ+) can be targeted by other children. - What to look for to identify children who need help or protection b.
 The designated safeguarding lead (DSL)